vandannandwana/students-api/README.md

-#Learning Go and implementing good prectices based on industry usage.
+# Learning Go and implementing good practices based on industry usage.